Jeimer Candelario Player Props: Nationals vs. Reds

 Jeimer Candelario At The Plate

-- Among qualified hitters, he ranks 63rd in batting average, while his on-base percentage ranks 56th and he is 43rd in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 65th, his on-base percentage ranks 54th, and he is 40th in the league in slugging.

-- Candelario enters this game on a nine-game hitting streak.
-During his last games, he's hitting .333 with one homer.
+- Candelario enters this game on a 10-game hitting streak.
+Over the course of his last games, he's hitting .313 with two homers.

-- In 29.1% of his games this year, Candelario has picked up at least one RBI.
-In 13 of those games (16.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 30.0% of his games this season, Candelario has had at least one RBI.
+He's picked up more than one in 16.3% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.